monkeylyf/herthrone/README.md

 III.
 Permanent buff until this minion dies.
 - Health will be health and health upper bound.
 That being said, buff health upper bound need to increase the health value as well.
 Which will be considered as two actions.
+05/19/2016 Use google.true for unit tests so they can be more readable I guess.
+05/20/2016 Define target scopes.
+For example, fireball can target all(enemy minions, enemy hero, minions on your own side, hero on your own side)
+06/01/2016 Everybody should has its own view for both CLI and UI(json).
+The proper board/game should be rendered with combinations of views.

 ---------------